tristanguigue/password-extraction/README.md

 ## Training
 The training set is used to build dictionaries of words' popularity at a given position before and after the password.
 - The password is identified in the tip
-- The tip is split into the part precending and succeeding the password
+- The tip is split into the part preceding and succeeding the password

 Example:
 ```